AI Employee Onboarding: Cut Ramp Time Fast.

 Set up AI onboarding without enterprise software

 You do not need a six-figure HR platform to get AI onboarding working.
-Most teams can build something effective with tools they already pay for.
+51% of small businesses (50-99 employees) have already integrated AI into their onboarding — most using tools they were already paying for.

 Using existing tools